RIGHT OF FOREIGN CITIZENS TO BUY PROPERTIES AND TO ACQUIRE OWNERSHIP RIGHTS ON IMMOVABLES IN THE REPUBLIC OF SERBIA

 Subject of legal transaction may only be the land in private ownership: (i) if such land is not the agricultural land intended by specific laws for the purpose of construction land; (ii) if such land does not belong to protected natural resources; (iii) if such land does not belong to or does not border with military facilities and military compounds, and if it is not located within th protected zones around the military facilities, military compounds, military objects and objects of military infrastructure; if it does not belong to and does not border with the Ground Security Zone.

 Agricultural land in private ownership located at up to 10 km from the state borders of the Republic of Serbia may not be subject of such legal transaction.

 Foreign natural persons may, under reciprocity terms, acquire the right on immovables located on the territory of Serbia through inheritance under the same conditions as domestic citizens.

 With respect to the countries where contractual reciprocity does not exist relative to the rights of ownership on immovables through inheritance, the view deriving from long years of practice suggest that establishment of reciprocity is not required for each individual state.
 It should be rather presupposed that each country recognises our citizens the right to inherit immovables until proven otherwise, which means that foreign citizens may inherit immovable property on the territory of the Republic of Serbia based on the supposed factual reciprocity where the interested parties may present their evidence to the contrary.

 Attorney at law Stefan Mojsić

-The information contained herein have been provided only for the purpose of general information and cannot be considered as a legal opinion or legal advice.
+The information contained herein has been provided only for the purpose of general information and cannot be considered as a legal opinion or legal advice.
 Accordingly, the Law Firm Petrovic Mojsic & Partners disclaims all responsibility and accept no liability in respect to actions taken or not taken based on any or all the contents contained herein.